-ECE8 Worldwide Arts for Children

-Letter Grade Only - 45 lecture hours, 27 lab hours Limitations on enrollment:

-Not open for credit to students with credit in ECE7B
+ECE8 Worldwide Arts for Children 3 units Letter Grade Only - 45 lecture hours, 27 lab hours Limitations on Enrollment: " Not open for credit to students with credit in ECE7B Transferable to CSU only

 Culturally sensitive and diverse art activities for young children including planning and integrating projects across the curriculum.
 Construction of age-appropriate art objects representative of cultures and regions in West Africa, the Middle East, Europe, Asia, Mexico, Central America, South America, Caribbean Islands, the United States and Canada.